Lectito

 Working with the Article

-The Article struct contains all extracted information:
+The Article struct contains the extracted content, metadata, and derived metrics.

 Metadata